It all started with an email that was heaven-sent

 On her way to church, she got a call from her daughter Mielan Barnes, who had served a year in Peru in 2017 as a Young Adult Volunteer.
 Her daughter told her, “Mom, I had a dream that you were in a foreign country and you were teaching a group of girls.”

-When Barnes arrived that day at Bible school, she was to teach from Genesis 12, which opens with this verse: “The Lord had said to Abram, ‘Go from your country, your people and your father’s household to the land I will show you.’”
+When Barnes arrived that day at Bible school, she was to teach from Genesis 12, which opens with this verse: “Now the Lord said to Abram, ‘Go from your country and your kindred and your father’s house to the land that I will show you.’”

 And the confirmations kept coming.

-Barnes is becoming the education facilitator for the Church of Central Africa Presbyterian (CCAP), where she will collaborate with the CCAP Education Department and the education departments of the five CCAP Synods — three in Malawi, one in Zambia and one in Zimbabwe — to improve the quality of primary school education in the many schools under the CCAP umbrella.
-In her role as an education adviser, her focus will be on improving the quality of teaching and implementing best practices in educating children, including those with special needs.
+Barnes applied and is currently in orientation to become the education facilitator for the Church of Central Africa Presbyterian (CCAP), where she will collaborate with the CCAP Education Department and the education departments of the five CCAP Synods — three in Malawi, one in Zambia, and one in Zimbabwe — to improve the quality of primary school education in the many schools under the CCAP umbrella.
+In her role as an education advisor, her focus will be on improving the quality of teaching and implementing best practices in educating children, including those with special needs.
 She will also work to develop and implement child protection policies with an emphasis on protecting young girls against violence, empowering them and encouraging them to continue their education.

 CCAP schools face numerous challenges.
-They are chronically under-staffed and over-crowded, with student-teacher ratios as high as 100 to 1.
+They are chronically under-staffed and over-crowded, with student-teacher ratios as high as 100:1.
 Books are in short supply and the schools struggle to address issues such as early childhood development, child protection, the rights and needs of young girls, clean water and sanitation.

-Anyone wishing to donate to Cheryl Barnes’ ministry may do so at presbyterianmission.org/donate/e200537-ccap-education-facilitator.
+Anyone wishing to donate to Cheryl Barnes’ ministry can click here.